 Few places on Earth offer an outdoor lover’s paradise quite like the Pacific Northwest.
 From forests to deserts, mountains to islands, and beaches to alpine slopes, just about every type of landscape is represented.
 There’s even a rainforest.
-And whatever outdoor activity you prefer, whether it is hiking, cycling, snowboarding or skiing, swimming, fishing, hunting, camping, or virtually anything else, you can enjoy it in the Washington-Oregon-British Columbia trifecta.
+And whatever outdoor activity you prefer, whether it’s hiking, cycling, snowboarding or skiing, swimming, fishing, hunting, camping, or virtually anything else, you can enjoy it in the Washington-Oregon-British Columbia trifecta.

 Located in the north-central region of Washington state, the North Cascades National Park offers a staggering abundance of gorgeous scenery and just about every outdoor activity you can imagine.
 One of the most common activities involves simply driving along the 5-hour round-trip loop through the mountains, stopping every once in a while to take in the sprawling expanse of mountains.
 Your best place to start is at Ross Lake, where you can camp and hike at Colonial Creek Campground, hike Thunder Knob Trail, or take a small watercraft over the lake.

 At the heart of Washington state are the San Juan Islands.
 To reach them you need to take a ferry that circulates between the islands, then once you arrive, you find a wonderland of tide pools, wildlife, stunning beaches, and gorgeous sunsets.
-The islands of San Juan and Friday Harbor also offer an array of charming shops to peruse, while Lopez Island is famous for its cycling.
+The islands of San Juan and Friday Harbor also offer an array of charming shops to peruse, while Lopez Island is famous for bike riding.
 This clutch of islands is also renowned for its sailing opportunities.

 Washington’s peninsula offers several microclimates — from the beaches along the coast and Puget Sound to the alpine peaks of the Olympia Mountains — all of which are within just a few hours’ drive of one another.
 Most notably, the peninsula’s Hoh Rainforest has the distinction of being the largest rainforest in the United States.
 In the rainforest, you’ll find an outright Lord of the Rings vibe, while in coastal towns like Ocean Shores or Westport, you can enjoy plenty of family-friendly entertainment.
 There are lots of camping opportunities throughout the region, ranging from RVing to wild backpacking to glamping.